Classic Swedish Meatballs Recipe

 - 2 teaspoons butter

 - 1 cup boiling water

 - 2 tablespoons all-purpose flour

 - 1. Combine 2/3 cup evaporated milk, onion, crumbs, salt, allspice and pepper.
 Add meat; mix well, chill.
 Shape meat mixture into 1-in. balls.

 - 2. In large skillet, brown meatballs in butter.
-Dissolve bouillon cubes in boiling water; pour over meatballs and bring to boil over medium heat.
+Dissolve bouillon in boiling water; pour over meatballs and bring to boil over medium heat.
 Cover; simmer for 15 minutes.

 - 3. Meanwhile, blend together cold water and flour.
 Remove meatballs from skillet, skim fat from pan juices and reserve juices.
 Stir 1 cup evaporated milk and flour/water mixture into pan juices in skillet; cook, uncovered, over low heat, stirring until sauce thickens.

 - 4. Return meatballs to skillet.
 Stir in lemon juice.
 Serve with cooked noodles that have been tossed with poppy seeds and butter.
 Yield: 3-1/2 dozen.

 1 serving (3 each) equals 130 calories, 6 g fat (4 g saturated fat), 33 mg cholesterol, 297 mg sodium, 8 g carbohydrate, trace fiber, 10 g protein.

 © 2015 RDA Enthusiast Brands, LLC